- The state’s high school graduation rate was 86.5% for the 2018-2019 school year.

 - The two online charters given new relaxed rules for student retention despite both receiving D performance grades and not meeting growth goals.

 - The 2018-2019 Budget Adjustment bill gives the virtual charter schools an extension for another 4 years even though both virtual schools are low-performing.

 A-F School Performance Grades

-- 80% of grade based on student test scores, 20% on student growth
+- The school performance grades are based on student test scores (80%) and 20% on student growth.

 - 2017-19 Biennium Budget created a new voucher program, called Personal Education Savings Accounts, for students with disabilities beginning in 2018-19 school year.